hcds-itu/BlockNinja/README.md

 Try out different difficulties

 Handle backend response (data was received/data was not).
 Either go to try-to-click-again/something-went-wrong/end
+- Mobile does not work if go to end directly

 Make single test trial